 The programme will help you develop the analytical tools to evaluate contemporary industry issues and demonstrate key strategic management skills to use immediately in your work.
 By covering topics of most critical importance to the financial services sector, you will be able to apply your knowledge to new, complex and unpredictable circumstances and differentiate yourself from your peers.

-The Msc in Banking and Finance provides direct entry to the prestigious Chartered Associateship*.
+The MSc in Banking and Finance provides direct entry to the prestigious Chartered Associateship*.
+Please click here to view the MSc in Banking & Finance Programme Specification.

 The programme can be completed in 3 academic years, with modules being taught over 13 week terms.